alicolak64/FoodDelivery/README.md

 ## Description

 This app simulates the home tab inside the Meal Monkey app.
-Also developed for Codespace-Pazarama iOS bootcamp.
+Also developed for Coderspace-Pazarama iOS Bootcamp.

 ## Design